Lourenço Marques – Maputo – Mozambique: The History of a City

 Maputo is gaining increasing tourist, economic and political importance in southern Africa.
-In order to support this trend, a look at the history of this region can be helpful.
+To understand this development, a look at history can be helpful.
 That’s why I have included an excerpt from my book “Berichte aus dem Morgengrauen.
 Als Entwicklungshelfer der DDR in Mosambik“, which traces the development of the city historically.

 The Portuguese conquerors had already taken an early interest in the bay.
 Already in 1501 or 1502 the Portuguese João da Nova had discovered this paradisiacal spot.
 But at that time they were just beginning to establish themselves further north on the Ilha de Moçambique, because it was more convenient for the intended conquests and trading activities.
 In 1544, the merchant Lourenço Marques was sent from there to explore the trading possibilities of the region.
 Until the 18th century, the names of the bay changed frequently: Baia de Lourenço Marques, Baía do Rio da Alagoa, Baía da Alagoa, Baía Formosa, Baía do Cabo dos Correntes.
 The Portuguese king Sebastião finally ordered the study of the bay in 1575.
 In the last quarter of the 18th century, the Portuguese built the first military fortification on the left bank of the Espírito Santo River.